Patricia Grossman

-Patricia Grossman is an American novelist.
+Patricia Grossman (born 1951) is an American novelist.
 Born in Cleveland, Ohio in 1951, Grossman moved to New York City to attend Pratt Institute, where she studied drawing and painting.
 She has an M.F.A. in writing from Sarah Lawrence College and has published six novels, as well as two children's books.

 Awards

 In 2006, Grossman received the Ferro-Grumley Award for Brian in Three Seasons.